-Learn how to take better photographs with our resident expert, Keith Fergus
+Learn how to take better photographs with our expert, Keith Fergus

 ADVANCES in digital technology mean photography’s popularity has soared in recent years.

 Compact cameras, phones and tablets are all capable of taking high quality images.
 Plus, these can instantly be shared with the world via social media.

 But I continually hear people say the final image never lives up to expectations.
 So, over the next few articles, I’m going to pass on some simple tips on how to get the shots you want.
 In this one, it’s all about the basics, and the first rule is the simplest – get out and about.